Merriweather Post Pavilion (album): Reception

 Merriweather Post Pavilion was met with universal acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 89, based on 36 reviews.
 Slant Magazine and Uncut gave the album five out of five stars.
 Stephen Troussé of Uncut wrote that the album "feels like one of the landmark American albums of the century so far."
 Andrzej Lukowski of Drowned in Sound wrote "Is Merriweather Post Pavilion the flawless album that it's been willed to be?
 Taken as a whole I'd say it's pretty damn close."
 Among mixed reviews, Michael Patrick Brady of The Boston Phoenix gave the album two and a half stars out of four, arguing that the album "lacks the playfulness and spontaneity that endeared so many to this group".
-By contrast, Andy Beta of Spin praised the album's "startling, pounding, effulgencegent sonic template" for combining many of the group's previous touchstones, including harmonic Beach Boys pop, African tribal chants, minimal techno, psychedelia, and dub.
+By contrast, Andy Beta of Spin praised the album's "startling, pounding, effulgent sonic template" for combining many of the group's previous touchstones, including harmonic Beach Boys pop, African tribal chants, minimal techno, psychedelia, and dub.

 Pitchforks Mark Richardson stated that the album is "striking in its immediacy and comes across as friendly and welcoming".
 The A.V.
 Club's Andy Battaglia called the album a "summation and an expansion of everything Animal Collective has done so far, with a sharper focus on melody and more emboldened vocals that drive the songs."
 Dave Simpson of The Guardian gave the album four out of five stars, declaring the album sound as "their most 'pop'" and the album itself as "a joyful, transcendent record somehow reminiscent of kids let loose in a musical sandpit."
 Entertainment Weeklys Leah Greenblatt awarded the album an A− stating that although it "won't land the band the opening slot on a Coldplay tour", the album "cleaves closer to Person Pitchs more listener-friendly aesthetic".
 Margaret Wappler of The LA Times stated that the album "shines a light" into the group's "subterranean world of labyrinthine freakadelia, [...] dispens[ing] with most of their creepy vocal tics" in favor of "breezy harmonies."

 In their 2009 end of year coverage, UK music magazine Clash named Merriweather Post Pavilion its Album of the Year, publishing an in-depth look at the album and interview with the band's Noah Lennox (a.k.a.
 Panda Bear).
 Pitchfork ranked Merriweather Post Pavilion 14 on their Top 200 Albums of the 2000s list and also the Album of the Year for 2009.
 Spin Magazine ranked it the best album of the year, as did Entertainment Weekly and KEXP.
 Rolling Stone placed it at 14 on their list and it ranked 30th in The Wires annual critics' poll.
 Readers across Canada voted the album the No. 2 experimental and No. 7 electro album of 2009 in Exclaim! magazine.
 In 2010 and 2013, the album was included in the book 1001 Albums You Must Hear Before You Die.